 Estimated Date Range: Oct.
-11 - Nov.
-4 Estimated Time Frame: 18 days
+16 - Nov.
+8 Estimated Time Frame: 17 days

 Unit Overview: In this unit, students will use exponential models to solve and make predictions in both scientific context and financial context.
 Students will make predictions using exponential models (graphs and equations) to solve problems involving growth, decay, and radioactive decay.
 Students will use regression to create an exponential model to make predictions regarding growth and decay.
 Students will create amortization tables using formulas and with technology in order to make informed decisions regarding financial decisions (including buying vs. renting a house and buying vs. leasing a car).
-Students will use regression to create an exponential model to make predictions will use regression to create an exponential model to make predictions about financial decisions.
+Students will use regression to create an exponential model to make predictions about financial decisions.